shackbarth/homepage/content/the-gettysburg-sequence.md

 ### The Gettysburg Sequence #11
 (The Third Day...
 July 3, 1863)

-Three envoys to Tophet(#Tophet) emerge the south-east corner Spangler's Wood where it yields to The Swale and the oblique snake fence fronting the Spangler cote.
+Three envoys to [Tophet](#Tophet) emerge the south-east corner Spangler's Wood where it yields to The Swale and the oblique snake fence fronting the Spangler cote.
 The time stands 16:05 hours.
 The men need no compass to hold the ENE course the three Brigades have ordained; carnage underfoot delimes the azimuth thrifty enough.
 And so, this unholy trinity urges on, armed down to the eyelashes.

 Lt.
 Colonel Ian Farquharson, a guest from far away, trifles with his swagger-stick and waists a sheathed Sikh battle-sabre, for reasons of his own.
 Surgeon Major Solomon Mendoza shoulders a strapsack, stenciled 26th Michigan: vintage Chancellorsville, no doubt.
 The receptacle ensconces, brim to the flap, 64 syringes primed with an opiate.